neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 - ``@class <Name.Of.Class>`` (required)
 - Then follows a description of the class, which can span multiple lines.
-Before and after this description should be a a blank line.
+Before and after this description should be a blank line.
 - ``@namespace <Name.Of.Namespace>`` (required)
 - ``@extends <Name.Of.BaseClass>`` (required)
 - ``@singleton`` (required if the class is a singleton)